 When snow falls in Fargo, the city's Public Works staff hits the streets.
-Crews work around the clock while the snow is falling to keep all snow emergency routes open.
-The primary snow routes are their first priority, followed by secondary routes.
+Crews work around the clock while the snow is falling to keep all Snow Emergency and Priority 2 routes open.
 All of the routes involve major streets that facilitate traffic movement from one end of the city to the other.

 The second phase of our snow removal response involves city-wide plowing.
 Our goal is to plow all streets within 24 hours after the snowfall ends.
-Additional snow and high wind can complicate our attempts to meet this goal.
-We have 2,069 lane miles of road, 380 alleys and 158 cul-de-sacs to cover.
+Additional snow and high winds can complicate our attempts to meet this goal.
+Priority 3 plowing involves the residential streets/avenues while Priority 4 includes alleys.
+In most cases, Priority 3 & Priority 4 plowing will take place simultaneously.
 In addition to plowing, we also haul snow out of the central business district, cul-de-sacs and areas where little boulevard space is available for snow storage.

 Sidewalk snow removal begins following the snow event.
 The Street Department maintains approximately 34 miles of City sidewalk.

 Seasonal parking restrictions (scroll down to seasonal parking after opening link) are in place to help us remove snow quickly from city streets.

 Snow Emergency Declaration

 In October of 2020, a new ordinance was created, allowing the mayor to declare a snow emergency.
 When a snow emergency is declared, any vehicle remaining parked on the street could receive a fine of $100.
 Vehicle impounding will not occur unless Fargo Police finds the vehicle is creating a hazard.
 Parking can resume once the street has been cleared of snow or the emergency declaration has been lifted by the mayor.